Scientific Name

 How to Grow and Care

 Epiphyllums are hardy to about 50 °F (10 °C) but require at least 60 °F (15 °C) during the growing season, so they are best grown in a heated greenhouse, conservatory, or indoors.
 Place the pots in bright, filtered light with moderate to high humidity.
 To increase the humidity, position the pot on a tray filled with gravel and keep this topped up with water, but not enough so that the water reaches the surface.
-These cacti require sharply-drained growing media.
+These cacti require sharply drained growing media.
 Grow them in a standard cactus soil with added grit or perlite.
-Alternatively, mix 3 parts loam-based compost with 2 parts grit or perlite and 1 part peat-free multipurpose compost.
+Alternatively, mix three parts of loam-based compost with two parts of grit or perlite and 1 part of peat-free multipurpose compost.

 Overlong stems can be cut off or shortened.
 New shoots will usually develop just behind the cut.
-However, be careful not to overwater after pruning as the plant's water requirements will be reduced.
+However, be careful not to overwater after pruning, as the plant's water requirements will be reduced.
 Large Epiphyllums can become unstable in their pots.
-Either repot into a heavier pot, such as terracotta, or a wider container, such as a pan.
-Alternatively, try using canes and tying the stems up, but this can look unsightly.
+Repot into a heavier pot, such as terracotta, or a wider container, such as a pan.
+Alternatively, try canes and tying the stems up, but this can look unsightly.

 Learn more at How to Grow and Care for Epiphyllum.